-Olive oil is a staple ingredient in storage cupboards for many households but do you find yourself asking the question, “does olive oil go bad?”?
-There are many olive oil companies and brands and this liquid has many different uses, but how many of us can tell when this particular substance has been spoiled?
+Olive oil is a staple ingredient in storage cupboards for many households yet many people don’t know the answer to the “does olive oil go bad?” question.
+There are many olive oil companies and brands and this liquid has many different uses, but many of us don’t know the basic facts.
+I’m talking about storage, shelf life and finally, going rancid.
+Let’s talk briefly about all of the mentioned topics.

 Storing olive oil